Webinar_Step_2A_D._Verify_pay_code_information_12m28s_

 • Step 2.
 Verify the pay code information

 Carefully review the information stored in the Pay Codes table.
 The application uses the pay codes stored in the Pay Code table to calculate employee and employer amounts on quarterly reports, annual reports, W-2s, and so on.
-Watch a video Getting ...
+Webinar: Verify the pay ...

 • 2a.
 Verify pay code rates and limits